Shravani512/Devops-Learning/Kubernetes/Basics.md

 - etcd – A distributed key-value store holding the entire cluster state.
 - Worker Nodes – Machines where Pods and containers actually run.
 - Kubelet – Node agent responsible for running and managing Pods as instructed by the control plane.
+- CNI is the networking system in Kubernetes that gives Pods IPs and ensures communication across the whole cluster.

 ## Step-Wise Explanation
 - kubectl is the CLI tool used to send all requests to the Kubernetes API Server.